decentralized-identity/didwebvh-server-py/README.md

 - WEBVH_KNOWN_WITNESS_REGISTRY: A list of known witnesses is used for validating witness policies.
 This will be cached every time a witness can't be found.
     - ex: `WEBVH_KNOWN_WITNESS_REGISTRY="https://known-witnesses.example.com"`

+#### Connecting to a Witness Service

+Witnesses advertise their onboarding invitations through the server’s DID document.
+To connect to a witness:

+1. **Collect inputs** – you need the WebVH server base URL (e.g. `https://did.example.org`) and the witness DID (`did:key:z6Mk...`).
+2. **Resolve the server DID** – fetch `https://did.example.org/.well-known/did.json`.
+The document contains a `service` array generated from the known witness registry.
+3. **Locate the witness entry** – find the service object whose `id` matches the witness DID and whose `type` is `WitnessInvitation`.
+4. **Use the invitation URL** – the service’s `serviceEndpoint` field is the witness’ invitation URL.
+Present it to your agent/connector to initiate the DIDComm relationship with that witness.

+Because the DID document is derived from the registry, updating the witness entry (via the admin API) automatically refreshes the invitation any controllers discover.

 #### Attested Resource Endorsement

 - WEBVH_ENDORSEMENT: This will require a known witness proof on any attested resource uploaded or updated.
 It's up to the witness service to determine which resources to endorse from the controller.